MarcosMJD/mlops-chicago-taxi/README.md

 **Important**
 It turns out that Windows uses CRLF in text files, but Linux uses LF.
 If main.tf has CRLF as the end of line.
 That will cause the CI/CD workflows to recreate the instances, because CI/CD converts them to LF, and Terraform sees that user_data has changed.
-To avoid this behavior, config the editor to use LF in main.tf file (i.e. in VS Code, in the status bar, click on CRLF to change to LF) and config git to keep this format with:
+To avoid this behavior, this repo has been configured already with git config core.autocrlf false.
+Please, note that the editor has to be set up to use LF in main.tf file (i.e. in VS Code, in the status bar, click on CRLF to change to LF).
-`git config --global core.autocrlf false`
+If you with to set up this feature for all repos (not recommended), use `git config --global core.autocrlf false`.

 The same happens with the files that triggers the building of the lambda image: chicago_taxi_prediction.py, Dockerfile and model_service.py.
 Use LF in these files as well.

 **In Windows, use Git Bash in this step**

-- Go to `infrastructure` directory, edit `stg.tfvars` and modify the variable `s3_bucket_name_suffix` This variable is used to create the name of the S3 bucket, so suffix will avoid conflicts with existing buckets in your aws zone.
+- Go to `infrastructure\deployment` directory, edit `stg.tfvars` and modify the variable `s3_bucket_name_suffix`
+This variable is used to create the name of the S3 bucket, so suffix will avoid conflicts with existing buckets in your aws zone.

 - Edit `main.tf` file in `infrastructure` directory and modify the backend location for Terraform (the name of the S3 bucket you have created manually before)